-Similarly, sensitivity to the vertical diffusion coefficient, K_V , was tested.
+Similarly, sensitivity to the vertical diffusion coefficient, $K_V$ , was tested (Figure 12).
 The model results are not particularly sensitive to the vertical diffusion rate, but increased vertical diffusion, likely in the presence of wind and/or waves, led to slightly smaller areas where the EQS was exceeded.

-Figure 10.
-Time series of maximum concentration (top) and area exceeding the EQS (bottom) from the baseline and second, third and fourth sets of model runs (Table 4).
-The model was run during neap tide with varying medicine half-life $T{1/2}$ (hours), horizontal diffusion coefficient K_H (m^2 s^- 1) and vertical diffusion coefficient K_V (m^2 s^- 1).
-The MAC and area limit 72 hours after the final treatment (Time = 192 h) of 0.1 μ g/L and 0.5 km2 are indicated by the horizontal dashed lines.
+Figure 12.
+Time series of maximum concentration (top) and area exceeding the EQS (bottom) from the fourth set of model runs (Table 4).
+The model was run during neap tides with varying vertical diffusion coefficient $K_V$ ( $m^2$ s-1).
+The MAC and area limit 72 hours after the final treatment (Time = 168 h) of 0.1 μg/L and 0.5 km2 are indicated by the horizontal dashed lines.